smilipriyanshu-crypto/CodeAlpha_Banking_System/README.md

 ---
 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software with proper attribution.